Benny-/DoubleDraw/README.md

 ## Installing and running

-The server-side is written in javascript and requires Nodejs and npm.
+The server-side is written in JavaScript.
+It requires [NodeJs](http://nodejs.org/) and npm (npm comes with NodeJs).
+NodeJs version 0.8.9 was used for development.

 ### Dependecies:

-- cairo-dev (`sudo apt-get install cairo-dev`, `brew install cairo`)
+- cairo-dev (`sudo apt-get install cairo-dev`, `brew install cairo`, see below for installation on cloud9)
 - extjs 4 - [sencha.com/products/extjs/download/](http://www.sencha.com/products/extjs/download/)

-Extract extjs and put the directory in ./public/
+Extract extjs.zip and move the directory inside it to `./public/extjs/`

-The following dependecies are included in this repo and do not need to be downloaded:
+The following dependencies are included in this repo and do not need to be downloaded:

 - http://paperjs.org/
 - https://github.com/eligrey/Blob.js